bonny/WordPress-Simple-History/readme.txt

 - Fixed: Images and other attachments are now logged correctly when being inserted in the Block Editor.
 - Fixed: Some PHP notice messages in post logger.
 - Updated: JavaScript library TimeAgo updated to 1.6.7 from 1.6.3.
-- Added: Log when an admin verifies that the site admin adress is valid using the [Site Admin Email Verification Screen that was added in WordPress 5.3](https://make.wordpress.org/core/2019/10/17/wordpress-5-3-admin-email-verification-screen/). ([#194](https://github.com/bonny/WordPress-Simple-History/issues/194), [#225](https://github.com/bonny/WordPress-Simple-History/issues/225))
+- Added: Log when an admin verifies that the site admin address is valid using the [Site Admin Email Verification Screen that was added in WordPress 5.3](https://make.wordpress.org/core/2019/10/17/wordpress-5-3-admin-email-verification-screen/). ([#194](https://github.com/bonny/WordPress-Simple-History/issues/194), [#225](https://github.com/bonny/WordPress-Simple-History/issues/225))
 - Added: Option "All days" to date range filter dropdown. ([#196](https://github.com/bonny/WordPress-Simple-History/issues/196))
 - Added: Media and other attachments now display the post they were uploaded to, if any. ([#274](https://github.com/bonny/WordPress-Simple-History/issues/274))
 - Added: Add class static variables $dbtable and $dbtable_contexts that contain full db name (existing class constants DBTABLE and DBTABLE_CONTEXTS needed to be prefixed manually).